See here for 'Costs and Funding' and 'Awards for Overseas Students'

 The scholarships enable graduates from South Africa to pursue one-year taught postgraduate courses of study at the University of Cambridge in subjects relevant to the needs of South Africa.

 The scheme aims to support South African graduate students of outstanding academic merit and leadership potential who would otherwise be unable to take up a place at Cambridge University.
-The scholarships are open to citizens of South Africa, normally under the age of 35 and normally resident in South Africa who have, or expect to obtain before 1 October 2016, a first class or high second class honours degree or its equivalent from a recognised University.
+The scholarships are open to citizens of South Africa, normally under the age of 35 and normally resident in South Africa who have, or expect to obtain before 1 October 2017, a first class or high second class honours degree or its equivalent from a recognised University.
+The scholarship will be tenable from 1 October 2017.
 Successful applicants will be expected to return to South Africa to work or study after completing the course at Cambridge.

 The scholarships are means tested.
 The maximum award covers: